chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_client_add.rst

    .. image:: ../../images/step_manage_server_hosted_client_add_1.png

 #.
 Enter a name for the client and press **Create Client**.
-A link to your client's private key will be shown. |opscode| does not store your private keys, so be sure to download and save the private key.
+A link to your client's private key will be shown. |company_name| does not store your private keys, so be sure to download and save the private key.
 You can generate a new private key if you lose it, however.

    .. image:: ../../images/step_manage_server_hosted_client_add_2.png